Rethinking Pinktober: Are We More Aware of “Breast Cancer Awareness” Than the Disease Itself?

 Yet for all the education and awareness being raised over certain breast cancer issues, there is a serious dearth of awareness of prevention.
 The problem with pushing early detection over prevention is that it treats breast cancer as an inevitability.
-The types of prevention encouraged can be somewhat disturbing and extreme.
-Some women that have a family history of cancer but no sign of the disease are encouraged to have “preventive mastectomies!”
-That’s right; some women are encouraged to have their breast surgically removed on the off chance that they might someday develop breast cancer.
+The types of prevention encouraged can be somewhat extreme.
+Some women that have a family history of cancer but no sign of the disease are encouraged to have “preventive mastectomies.”
+They are encouraged to have their breast surgically removed, on the off chance that they might someday develop breast cancer.

 This attitude seems to perpetuate the idea that all women are doomed to breast cancer and that only by catching it early enough can women’s lives be spared.

 There are chemicals and environmental factors that are known to contribute to breast cancer that women can learn to avoid, to lower their risk of breast cancer.
 Why focus on detecting cancer early, when you can encourage women to make an effort to avoid getting breast cancer in the first place?
 As Charlotte Gerson once said:

 So while we’re all raising awareness of breast cancer, why don’t we teach women to avoid chemicals that increase their risk of breast cancer, such as…

 - Cosmetics, perfumes and skin care products that contain parabens, chemicals that disrupt hormone function and are linked to increased risk of breast cancer.

 - Plastics, especially those containing BPA.
 BPA is a well-known carcinogen and hormone disruptor.

 - Fatty foods and junk foods.
 Obesity is a contributing risk factor for many types of cancer, including breast cancer.